thin-edge/thin-edge.io/docs/src/legacy/c8y-firmware-management.md

 ## Firmware update protocol between thin-edge and the child-devices

-The plugin manages the download and delivery of firmware files for child-devices connected to the thin-edge device, acting as a proxy between the cloud and the child-devices.
+The plugin manages the download and delivery of firmware files for child-devices connected to the %%te%% device, acting as a proxy between the cloud and the child-devices.
-The firmware updates are downloaded from the cloud on the thin-edge device then made available to the child-devices over HTTP.
+The firmware updates are downloaded from the cloud on the %%te%% device then made available to the child-devices over HTTP.
 The child devices are notified of incoming firmware update requests via MQTT.
 The `child-device-connector` has to subscribe to these MQTT messages, download the firmware files via HTTP, and notify the firmware plugin of the firmware update progress via MQTT.